 No creature likes to get an electric shock.
-This is why many inventors have already designed different products and tried to secure their beds against slugs by an electric fence.
+That is why many inventors have already designed different products and tried to secure their beds against slugs by an electric fence.

-The fences works relatively well, but until now there’ve not been reliable products on the market.
+The fences work relatively well, but until now there’ve not been reliable products on the market.

 Below, I describe different ways how an electric slug fence can be installed in the good old do-it-yourself fashion.

 What do you need to know?

 What are the (dis)advantages of this method?

 - 1 How does an electric slug fence work?

 - 2 Build an electric slug fence yourself